syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/create-sfpdfviewer-in-a-splitter-component.md

 documentation: ug
 ---

-# Create SfPdfViewer in a Splitter Component in Blazor
+# Create SfPdfViewer Component in a Splitter Component in Blazor

 You can use Splitter to render the SfPdfViewer while rendering more than one component.
 The following code snippet explains how to render the SfPdfViewer component inside a Splitter pane.
 In this example, the Syncfusion’s Splitter component is used to render SfPdfViewer.